browniefed/blog/source/_posts/2015-05-27-react-art-and-paths-dot-js.markdown

 ### Simple Shapes

-Now `react-art` already comes with a few different shapes but `paths.js` have a few built in as well, like `Rectable`
+Now `react-art` already comes with a few different shapes but `paths.js` have a few built in as well, like `Rectangle` and `Bezier` curve.

 ```
 var rectangle = Rectangle({